Electronic submission of coursework assignments

 The deadlines for submission of assessed work are displayed on the undergraduate notice boards and are also available from https://www.dur.ac.uk/physics/students/deadlines/.
 You will be required to submit most summatively-assessed assignments electronically, via duo, and not in paper format.
 Detailed instructions regarding how to submit the electronic files are given below.
 (These instructions do not apply to the Level 1 Introduction to Programming assignments or the Level 2 Computational Physics assignments, for which there are separate arrangements.)

-- In a few cases at Level 3 you will be required to submit paper copies, as well as electronically – these are indicated by the inclusion of a submission location on the deadlines notice.
-Note that the deadline for submitting the electronic version is always the same as the deadline for submitting the paper version (where this exists).
-You must, of course, take responsibility for ensuring that the two versions are identical, although in such cases the paper version is the one that will be assessed and graded.
+- In the special case of the Level 3 summative poster, you will be required to produce a paper copy, as well as submitting electronically.
+Note that the deadline for submitting the electronic version is the same as for the paper version.
+You must, of course, take responsibility for ensuring that the two versions are identical, although in this particular case the paper version is the one that will be assessed and graded.

 The electronic files that you submit will be checked by the Turnitin plagiarism detection system, to which the University is subscribed.
 To help you avoid plagiarism (whether deliberate or accidental), advice on "Avoiding plagiarism in physics assignments" is available at https://www.dur.ac.uk/physics/students/assessment/plagiarism/avoiding/ and you are very strongly advised to read it.
 The document can also be reached by following the "Plagiarism" link on the Department's Assessment and feedback web page.